Dead or Alive 5: Plot

 In Japan, Ryu Hayabusa is approached by Hayate and joins him and Ayane.
+Aboard Freedom Survivor, it is revealed to the Mugen Tenshin ninjas that Helena ultimately destroyed the Tri-Tower to get revenge on Donovan for both the death of her parents during power struggles within the organization and for turning DOATEC into a corrupted, immoral and in-human organization.
 Helena informs them that the Phase Four will see a mass production of Kasumi clones to sell them to top militaries in the world.
 Feeling that something is wrong with Kasumi, Hayate orders Ayane to follow her and discover her real intentions.
 Frustrated with her failure to track down Alpha, Kasumi returns to Helena, demanding to be told the truth, and Helena directs her to the platform.
 There, Hayate wins the right to follow her from Bayman.
 Kasumi discovers the lab, with Alpha-152 in it, and appears to destroy her clone.
 However, she is then attacked and mortally wounded by Hayate and Ayane, and dies in Ryu's arms.
 This Kasumi is revealed to be merely a clone herself, but Ryu regrets her death anyway.
 Ryu destroys attacking helicopters (of the kind that attacked the rig earlier), while Hayate is captured in the lab by Rig, who turns out to be working with Donovan.
-Ryu sends a falcon with a message for the true Kasumi, who has been sheltering with Murumasa all that time; she immediately joins them up at the platform.
+Ryu sends a falcon with a message for the real Kasumi, who has been sheltering with Muramasa all that time; she immediately joins them up at the platform.
 In the lab, they defeat Rig, who escapes after saying it was a plan to lure them there.
 Lisa, dismayed to find out that Project Epsilon has been reactivated, frees Hayate.
-Alpha-152 then appears, taking forms of not only Kasumi but also of Hayate and Ryu, but Hayate and Ayane, Ryu and ultimately Kasumi succeed in destroying her along with the lab.
+Alpha-152 then appears, taking forms of not only Kasumi but also of Hayate and Ryu, but Hayate, Ayane, Ryu and ultimately Kasumi, succeed in destroying her along with the lab.

 In the epilogue, Kasumi peacefully parts her ways with Hayate and Ayane, as Ryu and Helena watch by, and promises to herself to bring down Donovan for good.
 In the post-end credits, a conversation between Rig and Donovan (the former revealed to be Donovan's son) is heard.
 With Rig's success in gathering samples from the fighters, Project Alpha can now move on to Phase Four.